dguari1/Data_Science_Biomechanics/README.md

-# Data_Science_Biomechanics
+# Data Science + Biomechanics

- Repository for the class Introduction to Data Science and application to Biomechanics
+ This repository contains material + resources for the class *Introduction to Data Science and application to Biomechanics*